Elfriede Jelinek

 Elfriede Jelinek ([ɛlˈfʁiːdə ˈjɛlinɛk]; born 20 October 1946) is an Austrian playwright and novelist.
-She is one of the most decorated authors writing in German today and was awarded the 2004 Nobel Prize in Literature for her "musical flow of voices and counter-voices in novels and plays that, with extraordinary linguistic zeal, reveal the absurdity of society's clichés and their subjugating power".

-Next to Peter Handke and Botho Strauss she is considered to be the most important living playwright of the German language.
+She is one of the most decorated authors to write in German and was awarded the 2004 Nobel Prize in Literature for her "musical flow of voices and counter-voices in novels and plays that, with extraordinary linguistic zeal, reveal the absurdity of society's clichés and their subjugating power".
+She is considered to be among the most important living playwrights of the German language.

 Biography

-Elfriede Jelinek was born on 20 October 1946 in Mürzzuschlag, Styria, the daughter of Olga Ilona (née Buchner), a personnel director, and Friedrich Jelinek.
-She was raised in Vienna by her Romanian-German Catholic mother and a non-observant Czech Jewish father (whose surname "Jelinek" means "little deer" in Czech).
-Her mother came from a bourgeois background, while her father was a working-class socialist.
+Elfriede Jelinek was born on 20 October 1946 in Mürzzuschlag, Styria, Austria, the daughter of Olga Ilona (née Buchner), a personnel director, and Friedrich Jelinek.
+She was raised in Vienna by her Romanian-German Catholic mother and a non-observant Czech Jewish father (whose surname Jelínek means "little deer" in Czech).
+Her mother's family came from Stájerlakanina, Krassó-Szörény County, Banat, Kingdom of Hungary (now Anina, Romania), and was of a bourgeois background, while her father was a working-class socialist.

 Her father was a chemist, who managed to avoid persecution during the Second World War by working in strategically important industrial production.
 However, many of his relatives became victims of the Holocaust.
 Her mother, with whom she had a strained relationship, was from a formerly prosperous Vienna family.
 As a child, Elfriede attended a Roman Catholic convent school in Vienna.
 Her mother planned a career for her as a musical "Wunderkind".
 She was instructed in piano, organ, guitar, violin, viola, and recorder from an early age.
 Later, she went on to study at the Vienna Conservatory, where she graduated with an organist diploma; during this time, she tried to meet her mother's high expectations, while coping with her psychologically ill father.
 She studied art history and theater at the University of Vienna.
 However, she had to discontinue her studies due to an anxiety disorder, which resulted in self-isolation at her parents' house for a year.
 During this time, she began serious literary work as a form of therapy.
 After a year, she began to feel comfortable leaving the house, often with her mother.
 She began writing poetry at a young age.
 She made her literary debut with Lisas Schatten (Lisa's Shadow) in 1967, and received her first literary prize in 1969.
 During the 1960s, she became active politically, read a great deal, and "spent an enormous amount of time watching television".

 She married Gottfried Hüngsberg on 12 June 1974.